-The state and LPA sub recipients shall charge, at a minimum, fair market value for the sale, use, lease, or lease renewal of real property acquired with state assistance from the Highway Trust Fund (other than the Mass Transit Account).
-The state shall use such income for projects eligible under 23 USC.
-Exceptions may be granted to allow use for social, environmental, or economic purposes (23 USC 156).
-Tribes are not subject to 23 USC 156 and fall under tribal self-governance provisions and 2 CFR 200.
+1. The state and LPA subrecipients shall charge at a minimum, fair market value for the sale, use, lease, or lease renewal of real property acquired with federal highway funds.
+The state or LPA shall use such income for projects eligible under 23 USC.
+Exceptions may be granted to allow use for social, environmental, or